Scheme for sub-shot-noise transmission measurement using a time multiplexed single-photon source: Transmission estimators

 These values of MSE can be accessed by performing a very large number of repetitions; in this situation the inaccuracy eventually dominates over the precision.
 As expected, the MSE$\%$ is greatly influenced by the intensity used.
 The enhancement obtained with the use of the BinMux-SP source over a coherent source is present for all transmissions in all three values of $\langle n \rangle$.
-In this case, for a transmission of $0.6$, just by using the BinMux-SP source over the coherent source, a threefold increase can be obtained.
+In this case, for mid-range transmission values a three-fold increase can be obtained using the BinMux-SP source instead of the coherent source.